Fast Times (Sabrina Carpenter song): Background and release

 The song was written by Carpenter, Julia Michaels, JP Saxe and John Ryan in New York on Summer 2021.
 The first stage of the song's songwriting was sampling a Tequila bottle and playing percussion with pencils.
 The singer says "We weren't taking ourselves too seriously making it, which really reflects the energy of the song".

 On January 1, Carpenter shared a snippet of the song's chorus, enticing new music.
 On The Tonight Show Starring Jimmy Fallon, Carpenter revealed the song's name.
 On February 3, Carpenter finally revealed the single's cover art and release date.
 The song was released on February 18, along with its music video.

 Composition and lyrical interpretation

-Musically, "Fast Times" is a two minutes and fifty-five seconds upbeat pop and soft rock song with bossa nova-tinged sounds.
+Musically, "Fast Times" is a two minutes and fifty-five seconds pop and soft rock song with bossa nova-tinged sounds.
 In terms of music notation, "Fast Times" was composed using common time in the key of C♯ minor, with the verses composed in D major, with a moderately fast tempo of 133 beats per minute.
 The song follows the chord progression of Em-Em6-Em7-Em6 on the verses and C♯m-B6-Amaj7-B6/A on the chorus.
 Carpenter's vocal range spans from the low note of G_{3} to the high note of A_{4}, giving the song one octave and one note of range.
 Productionwise, the song features "post-disco violins" and a "funky electric guitar solo" on the bridge.